willfaught/willfaught.github.io/content/blog/2018-10-30-the-problems-with-holacracy.md

 Vladimir Oane explains [holacracy](https://en.wikipedia.org/wiki/Holacracy):

 >Holacracy is a system designed to move companies away from rigid corporate structures and toward decentralized management and dynamic composition.
 As envisioned, under a holacracy teams largely self-organize, and individuals operate with a fair amount of autonomy.
 Ideally, this puts work at the forefront and lets a company's organizational structure support that work, rather than the other way around.
-As Tom Thomison, a partner at HolacracyOne — the company teaching this system — puts it, “Nothing gets in the way of the work.”
+As Tom Thomison, a partner at HolacracyOne — the company teaching this system — puts it, "Nothing gets in the way of the work.”

 It didn't work out so well for some notable examples: